liporuwcha/b___common_code_for_the_framework/README.md

 ### bdb_schema

 Postgres automatically creates the schema `public` for new database.
-I will create a new specific schema `lip_schema` instead as the default schema.
+I will create a new specific schema `lip` instead as the default schema.

 ### bdb_users and bdb_role